 - Search for cmd and choose Run as administrator to start Command Prompt.

 - NETSH int ipv6 reset reset.log

-- Open the Settings app.
-You can do that using the Windows Key + I shortcut.
-Now navigate to the Update & Security section.
+- Open the Settings app and navigate to the Update & Security section.

 - Select Troubleshoot from the left pane.
 In the right pane, select Internet Connections and now click Run the troubleshooter button.